0ssamaak0/DLTA-AI/README.md

 - Customizable UI Elements (Hide/Show and Change Position)

 # Contributing 🤝
-Labelmm is an open source project and contributions are very welcome, specially in this early stage of development.
+DLTA-AI is an open source project and contributions are very welcome, specially in this early stage of development.

 you can contribute by:
-- Create an [issue](https://github.com/0ssamaak0/labelmm/issues) Reporting bugs 🐞 or suggesting new features 🌟 or just give your feedback 📝
+- Create an [issue](https://github.com/0ssamaak0/DLTA-AI/issues) Reporting bugs 🐞 or suggesting new features 🌟 or just give your feedback 📝

-- Create a [pull request](https://github.com/0ssamaak0/labelmm/pulls) to fix bugs or add new features, or just to improve the code quality, optimize performance, documentation, or even just to fix typos
+- Create a [pull request](https://github.com/0ssamaak0/DLTA-AI/pulls) to fix bugs or add new features, or just to improve the code quality, optimize performance, documentation, or even just to fix typos

-- Review [pull requests](https://github.com/0ssamaak0/labelmm/pulls) and help with the code review process
+- Review [pull requests](https://github.com/0ssamaak0/DLTA-AI/pulls) and help with the code review process

-- Spread the word about Labelmm and help us grow the community 🌎, by sharing the project on social media, or just by telling your friends about it
+- Spread the word about DLTA-AI and help us grow the community 🌎, by sharing the project on social media, or just by telling your friends about it

 # Acknowledgements 🙏
 This tool is part of a Graduation Project at [Faculty of Engineering, Ain Shams University](https://eng.asu.edu.eg/) under the supervision of: